PM-Shelf/The-SHELF/README.md

 - **API:** Will contain link to the direct API documents
 - **Website:** Direct link to the Company website
 - **License:** Will identify the licenses they operate on
-- **Currency:** This will be captured for Payements related API's.
-Basically identifying the Currency they operate on.
+- **Currency:** This will be captured for Payments related API's.
+Basically identifying the Currency they operate on. ex NGN USD
-- **Region:** The area or region they completely operate in.
+- **Region:** The area or region they completely operate in

 **Shortcuts** \
 Here are direct links to the section of the Library

-**How you can Contribute to Library** \
+**How you can Contribute to the SHELF** \
-The following are the guidelines to follow to contribute to the Library
+The following are the guidelines to follow to contribute to the SHELF
 - Create an issue with a proper title
 - Fill in the following details provided in the issue template.
 - Tag any of the maintainers as provided in this doc.